stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

-  You can find all the Account Store Mappings for an application by using the ``GetAccountStoreMappings()`` collection:
+  You can find all the Account Store Mappings for an Application by using the ``GetAccountStoreMappings()`` collection:

   .. only:: csharp